spiralhalo/LumiLights/README.md

 ## Using

 - [Download version 1.0.1267 of Canvas.](https://github.com/grondag/canvas/releases/tag/1.0.1267-unstable)
   - To use with latest version of Canvas, you need to use (unreleased) WIP version of Lumi Lights.
-Join the discord for instructions (link below) as any information released here will not always be up-to-date.
+Join the discord for instructions (link below) or [try this guide](https://github.com/spiralhalo/LumiLights/wiki/How-to-use-Lumi-Lights-WIP).
 - [Download the latest **unified** release of Lumi Lights.](https://github.com/spiralhalo/LumiLightsPBR/releases) If you have [Respackopts](https://modrinth.com/mod/TiF5QWZY/) installed you may use the **respackopts** edition instead.
 - Put Lumi Lights inside your resource pack folder.